jschnab/linux-sysadmin/essential_commands.md

 By placing a group of character within bracket `[` and `]`, you specify that the character at this position can be any character of the bracket group.
-For example, the following regex will match *too* and *two* which form whole words:
+For example, the following regex will match *too* and *two* that form whole words:

 ```
 grep -w "t[wo]o" file.txt
 ```

-By beginning a bracket group with `^`, you specify a pattern which matches **anything except** the characters between brackets.
+By beginning a bracket group with `^`, you specify a pattern that matches **anything except** the characters between brackets.
 The following command will match any word ending with *ode* except *code* (but will match *Code*):